tractorcow-farm/silverstripe-fluent/readme.md

     - 'Name'
 ```

-If you want to translate a `has_one` relation then you can add the field (with 'ID'
+If you want to localise a `has_one` relation then you can add the field (with 'ID'
 suffix included).

 ```yaml